 - Will my success as a lawyer hinge on being the smartest person in the room?

 - Will I make a lot of money if I go to law school and become a lawyer?

 - What's so great about being a lawyer?

 Mr. Stewart has published more than 200 articles in law reviews and bar journals, speaks frequently on securities industry issues, professional ethics, and other topics, and is an adjunct professor at Fordham University School of Law as well as a visiting professor at Cornell University.
-Mr. Stewart is a member of the Council on Foreign Relations, a Trustee of the American Historical Association, chairs two programs annually for the Practising Law Institute, and is currently writing a biography (coauthored by the late Professor Emeritus W. David Curtiss of Cornell Law School) of Myron C. Taylor.
-Mr. Stewart is a former chair of Cornell's University Council as well as a member of the Board of Trustees and the advisory councils at the Cornell Law School, the Johnson Museum of Art, the University Library, and the College of Arts and Sciences.
+Mr. Stewart is a member of the Council on Foreign Relations and a trustee of the American Historical Association.
+He chairs two programs annually for the Practising Law Institute and is currently writing a biography (coauthored by the late professor emeritus W. David Curtiss of Cornell Law School) of Myron C. Taylor.
+Mr. Stewart is a former chair of Cornell's University Council as well as a member of the board of trustees and the advisory councils at the Cornell Law School, the Johnson Museum of Art, the University Library, and the College of Arts and Sciences.

-N.B.: Internship placements begin in November 2013.
-No student will be considered for placement until all application materials have been submitted and approved and tuition has been paid.
+N.B.: No student will be considered for placement until all application materials have been submitted and approved and tuition has been paid.